This is the best time to watch for meteors;

 Your arms are a safe place to construct an observatory.

-I follow your line of sight and the radar dial of your forefinger
+I follow your eyes and the radar dial of your forefinger;

-their right to be grounded, to find a home -
+the right to be grounded, to find a home.

 That is why men believe they saw a star fall.